JoinColony/colonyJS/docs/_Intro_GetStarted.md

 yarn add @colony/colony-js-client @colony/purser-software web3-utils
 ```

-## Colony Script
+## Example Script

 You will create a simple Node script.
 The script will run through the necessary steps to connect to the network, create a token, create a colony, and make a payment.
-A working example using the same methods can be found in the [readme](https://github.com/JoinColony/colonyJS) and the [colony-starter](https://github.com/JoinColony/colonyStarter/tree/master/packages/colony-starter) package.
+A working example using the same methods can be found in the [colony-starter](https://github.com/JoinColony/colonyStarter/tree/master/packages/colony-starter) package.

 Create a `colony.js` file in the root of your project and add the following code: